-- Ð - REF: For more information on the Errors Logged in the Alpha/Beta Test (Queued) option, see the "Error Tracking-Alpha/Beta Software Releases" topic that follows. - 5.
-Schedule the Errors Logged in the Alpha/Beta Test (Queued) option [XQAB ERROR LOG XMIT] to run at sites to gather errors and report these to the development server. - REF: For more information on the Errors Logged in the Alpha/Beta Test (Queued) option, see the "Error Tracking-Alpha/Beta Software Releases" topic that follows. - 6.
-Schedule the Send Alpha/Beta Usage to Programmers option [XQAB AUTO SEND] at the sites to send mail messages containing option usage. - 1
+REF: For more information on the Errors Logged in the Alpha/Beta Test (Queued) option, see the "Error Tracking-Alpha/Beta Software Releases" section.

+5. Schedule the Errors Logged in the Alpha/Beta Test (Queued) option [XQAB ERROR LOG XMIT] to run at sites to gather errors and report these to the development server.

+REF: For more information on the Errors Logged in the Alpha/Beta Test (Queued) option, see the "Error Tracking-Alpha/Beta Software Releases" section.

+6. Schedule the Send Alpha/Beta Usage to Programmers option [XQAB AUTO SEND] at the sites to send mail messages containing option usage.

-REF: For more information on the Send Alpha/Beta Usage to Programmers option, see the "Send Alpha/Beta Usage to Programmers Option" topic that follows.
+REF: For more information on the Send Alpha/Beta Usage to Programmers option, see the "Send Alpha/Beta Usage to Programmers Option" section.